benjaminhoffman/web-performance-optimizations/caching.md

 - determine an optimal cache lifetime for each resource
 - determine the best cache hierarchy for your site
 - minimize churn through file chunking
+- reduce external resources: If you're calling an image, stylesheet, font, or other resource from a site that's not within your control, that resource if subject to the caching settings (if any) from the server that the external resource resides on.
+Thus, whenever possible, call these resources from your own site, so they can be served using your own caching layer.

 # Wordpress
+Many websites are run on Wordpress.
+Below is a list of Wordpress-specific recommendations and plugins.

 ## Object caching
 The object caching layer caches the results of repeated queries to the database.
 The server first looks for the query in the Object Cache layer and if it doesn't exist yet, the query is run on the db, and the result is stored in the Object Cache layer for next time.